 From Baltimore/Washington International Airport:

 I-195 West to I-95 South.
-Travel to exit 25B and follow the above directions to Byrd Stadium.
+Travel to exit 25B and follow the above directions to Maryland Stadium.

 From Reagan National Airport:

 I-395 North until it terminates at New York Ave.
 Make a right onto New York Ave., and exit at Maryland Route 295 North (Baltimore/ Washington Parkway).
 Exit at Maryland Route 193 West (Greenbelt Road) and follow straight for three miles to Stadium Drive.
 Make a left onto Stadium Drive.

 I-95 North to exit 23 from the Beltway (MD 201-Kenilworth Ave.) south to either MD 193 or Paint Branch Rd. and turn right (westbound).
 Cross U.S. 1 and follow the signs to the events.